 Postulates of Technical Analysis

-Technical Analysis tools
+Technical Analysis Tools

-The main patterns of candlestick analysis are:
+The main patterns of candlestick analysis:

 - External bar